Vahidalizadeh7070/DesignPatterns/README.md

 - Behavioral patterns : identifying communication patterns between objects

 <h4>Resources</h4>
-You can look for comprehensive information in below link.
+You can look for comprehensive information.
-<a href="https://en.wikipedia.org/wiki/Software_design_pattern">Check it</a>
+<a href="https://en.wikipedia.org/wiki/Software_design_pattern">Read more ...</a>